computationalgeography/lue/source/framework/api/doc/readme.md

 The algorithms in the cxx library hide the fact that they are overloaded for different argument types.
 The algorithms and the types used in this library are of a higher abstraction level than the libraries they depend on.
 The Field type is a variant that can be represented by several concrete types, like a PartitionedArray or a Scalar.
 Algorithms translating fields accepts fields and forward the call to the concrete algorithm that supports the passed in concrete types.
 If no such algorithm exists, a general overload is called that will throw an overload error exception.

 Using the algorithms from the cxx library makes life for the user a lot easier.
-The drawback for the user of the C++ API is that overload errors surface at runtime, not at compile-time.
+The drawback for the user of the C++ API is that overload errors only surface at runtime, not at compile-time.